seanblanchfield/blog/archive/_posts/2012-08-19-work-permits-knowledge-economy.md

 *   Allow candidate to bring their families on an extended holiday visa of 12 months.
 *   Drop the minimum salary to €20K.

+---
+## Archived Comments

+{: .archived-comment}
+> **August 20, 2012 at 11:12 am, Bernie Goldbach says:**
+>
+> Have you considered showing potential international hires how to set up as sole traders in Ireland and then taking them on as contractors?
+That’s part of the way that I got started in Ireland back in the 90s.

+{: .archived-comment}
+> **August 20, 2012 at 5:17 pm, Andrea says:**
+>
+> Hi Bernie
+>
+> I am originally from Argentina, I have explored that avenue originally when I arrived, it was not legally possible for me to set up as a sole trader, and since I didn’t have a potential partner residing in Ireland I couldn’t set up a company either (unless I had 100K)
+>